gc-cloud/E15P2/README.md

 the screen.

 ## Sources
-- All the source data for words, numbers and special characters is kept in pre-defined arrays included in data.php.
-- Selection of numbers was straightforward.
+- Selection of valid numbers was straightforward.
-- Selection of special characters was based on the layout of my keyboard.
+- Selection of valid special characters was based on the layout of my keyboard.
 To note, the array contains the html escape sequences instead of the charactes themselves.
 Codes were obtained from [theasciicode.com](http://www.theasciicode.com.ar/ascii-control-characters/escape-ascii-code-27.html)
-- The list of common english words is based on content from gravityMmonkey [github](https://gist.github.com/gravitymonkey/2406023)
+- The list of common english words is based on content from gravityMonkey [github](https://gist.github.com/gravitymonkey/2406023)